CBorowski-dev/docs-operaton-org/content/installation/full/jboss/manual.md

 ## Optional Components

 This section describes how to install optional dependencies.
 None of these are required to work with the core platform.
-Before continuing, make sure that Camunda 7 is already installed according to [this step]({{< relref "#setup" >}}) for WildFly / JBoss EAP.
+Before continuing, make sure that Operatonis already installed according to [this step]({{< relref "#setup" >}}) for WildFly / JBoss EAP.

 ### Cockpit, Tasklist, and Admin

 The following steps are required to deploy the web application:

-1. Download the Camunda web application that contains the web applications from our Maven Artifactory.
+1. Download the Operaton web application that contains the web applications from our Maven Artifactory.
     Alternatively, switch to the private repository for the enterprise version (credentials from license required).
     * For [WildFly ≥27 / JBoss EAP 8](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-wildfly/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-wildfly-$PLATFORM_VERSION.war`.
     * For [WildFly ≤26 / JBoss EAP 7](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-jboss/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-jboss-$PLATFORM_VERSION.war`.